cocos/cocos-docs/en/render/graphics/fill.md

 The `fill()` method is used to fill the current image (path).
 The default color is **white**.

-**Note**: If the path is not closed, the `fill()` method adds a line from the end of the path to the start point to close the path and then populate the path.
+**Note**: If the path is not closed, the `fill()` method adds a line from the end of the path to the start point to close the path and then fill the path.

 ## Example